Stock Bubble Leads to A buying Opportunity

 Henry Miller

-Mass Psychology & sentiment analysis provides insights into the stock bubble phenomenon
+Mass Psychology & sentiment analysis provide insights into the stock bubble phenomenon.

 New Commentary Sept 2019

-There is no change in volatility readings this week, but we see big changes in sentiment, and the anxiety index also confirms the move.
+There is no change in volatility readings this week, but we see significant shifts in sentiment, and the anxiety index confirms the move.

-Now once again, you get to see in real-time that the best time to buy stocks is when the masses are panicking.
+Once again, you see in real time that the best time to buy stocks is when the masses are panicking.
 It is in such moments that astute investors find real bargains.
 One needs to be patient with these opportunities and act when they present themselves.
-The last time this occurred was during the Oct 2018 to Jan 2019 period.
+The last time this occurred was from October 2018 to January 2019.
 However, (as usual), most investors will panic and fee for the hills, when less than two weeks ago, they were begging for a chance to get into the very stocks they are now running from.

 Nothing changes, and that is why the masses are destined to lose.
 The storyline is the same if you examine every single bubble in history.
-This is the most important lesson you need to grasp if you are a new subscriber.
-This is mass psychology in action; never follow the masses unless you are looking for a quick end
+This is the most important lesson you must grasp if you are a new subscriber.
+This is mass psychology in action; never follow the masses unless you seek a quick end.

 Random notes On stock Market Bubbles and Investing: May 2023